Chris Kenny: Opinions and other roles

 Kenny has been a vocal critic of the Australian Broadcasting Corporation (ABC) for alleged expansionism and bias.
 In 2020, he referred to the Australian public broadcasters ABC and SBS as "enemies of the people".

 He argued in July 2011 that Julia Gillard could not recover as prime minister, that Labor would lose the next general election and that Kevin Rudd could limit the extent of those losses.

 Following the 2014 Sydney hostage crisis, Kenny criticised the #illridewithyou campaign and the refusal of many to accept the Islamist motivation of the siege.
 Kenny had been at the Lindt Chocolate Café, the scene of the hostage crisis, only minutes before it unfolded.

 In November 2019, it was announced that Kenny would be one of 20 members of the Senior Advisory Group (SAG) to help co-design the Indigenous voice to government set up by Ken Wyatt, the Minister for Indigenous Australians under the Morrison government.
 SAG was co-chaired by Wyatt, Marcia Langton, and Tom Calma.
 Kenny has previously criticised Langton as being "aggressive" towards "perceived ideological enemies".

 In 2021, after Prime Minister Scott Morrison started aiming for net zero carbon emissions by 2050, and his employer News Corp changed its position on climate change (having previously denied its existence), Kenny wrote that the founder of the Liberal Party, Sir Robert Menzies, would be "turning in his grave", claiming that "expansion of government power" was responsible for News Corp's change in direction.

-In the lead-up to the 2023 Australian Indigenous Voice referendum, Kenny supports the Yes campaign, saying that the No campaign is "overwhelmingly based on fear".
+In the lead-up to the 2023 Australian Indigenous Voice referendum, Kenny supported the Yes campaign, saying that the No campaign is "overwhelmingly based on fear".
 He has been criticised by his fan base for his stance, although not by his colleagues at News Corp.